visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 The minimum and maximum values that are included for the path length and intensity outputs are useful for quick :ref:`Troubleshooting` or sanity checks that the output matches expectations.
 If both maximums and minimums are zero, for example, the simulated detector may not be facing the right way.
 In that case, the :ref:`Imaging Planes and Rays Meshes` section may be of some use.

+To extract this metadata from the Blueprint output, see :ref:`Introspecting with Python`.

 Imaging Planes and Rays Meshes
 """"""""""""""""""""""""""""""